Raimel Tapia Player Props: Red Sox vs. Twins

 Raimel Tapia At The Plate

-- Tapia is hitting .250 with a home run and three walks.
+- Tapia has a home run and three walks while batting .200.

-- In four of 13 games this season, Tapia got a hit, but only one each time.
+- Tapia has a hit in four of 14 games played this year (28.6%), but zero multi-hit games.

-- Tapia has driven in a run in two games this season, with multiple runs batted in once.
+- Tapia has driven in a run in three games this season (21.4%), including one multiple-RBI game.

-- He has scored in four of 13 games so far this year.
+- He has scored in four games this season (28.6%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.